Catching More Smallmouth Bass

 3. Popper Design

 The last point about hard poppers is their design and shape.
 I like concave or at least flat noses on my flies; this helps to move water and causes “popping,” which draws in curious smallmouth to investigate.
 Patterns like Sneaky Pete's and others do not provide sufficient "noise" to prompt smallmouth to check out your fly.
 In essence, your popper is like a dinner bell for bass.
-They know that a struggling insect, mouse, or another prey item will create noise on the water's surface as they struggle.
-Your topwater fly must make a distinct "popping" noise in order to effectively ring the dinner bell and help incite a strike.
+They know that a struggling insect, mouse, or other prey item will create noise on the water's surface as they struggle.
+Your topwater fly must make a distinct "popping" noise to effectively ring the dinner bell and help incite a strike.

 4. Deerhair Poppers

-Today these are often overlooked by anglers which is a big mistake.
+Today, these are often overlooked by anglers, which is a big mistake.
 Taps Bug is probably one of the best deer hair patterns for catching smallmouth, and it was designed over 50 years ago by William Tapply!
 I believe it has to do with the way in which deer hair sits in the surface film.
-The deer hair will absorb some water which helps sink the fly slightly.
+The deer hair will absorb some water, which helps sink the fly slightly.
 This dramatically improves the silhouette of the fly, which often seems to trigger a strike.

 Deer hair poppers in shades of brown and especially blackwork exceptionally well.
 I genuinely believe they are often taken by bass who think it is a mouse.
 In July and throughout August, the smallmouth is scouting the shallows, looking for leopard frogs or mice that have made the mistake of swimming out too far.
 Casting relatively small deer hair poppers into the shallows and slowly "popping" them back usually results in explosive takes!